 The project focused strongly on the early drug development phase of the Research and Development (R & D) continuum.
 Diseases included in this initial pilot project included Psoriatic Arthritis (PsA), Ankylosing Spondylitis (AS) and/or Axial Spondyloarthropathy (axSpA).
-However, as the project continues (ACT II) it will expand to also include patients diagnosed with Rheumatoid Arthritis (RA) and/or Systemic Lupus Erythematosus (SLE) and will extend focus to include pre-Clinical Trial through Post Market Surveillance phases of the R & D continuum.
+As the project continues (ACT II) it will expand to also include patients diagnosed with Rheumatoid Arthritis (RA) and/or Systemic Lupus Erythematosus (SLE) and will extend focus to include pre-Clinical Trial through Post Market Surveillance phases of the R & D continuum.

 ACT II expansion will include: